-InnovatED is Purdue University’s premiere graduate research magazine.
+InnovatED is Purdue University’s premier graduate research magazine.
 Our mission is to showcase the influential and inspirational graduate research conducted at our university.
-This is a quarterly publication with issues released in January, April, August, and October.
-Each publication will feature ten students, selected by Graduate School leadership.
-Of these ten, three finalists will be invited to present their research at a quarterly InnovatED reception.
-After the reception, one of these three finalists will win a Mason’s Scholar Travel Grant, bestowed by the Dean of the Graduate School, Dr. Linda Mason.
+This is an annual publication with new issues released at the end of January.
+Each publication features ten students, selected by Graduate School leadership.

 - Entries should include a brief biography and photo of the author.

 - Work submitted must have been conducted at Purdue University by the student submitting the work, and not from a previous degree.
 Submitted work should be in the final stages so you have some sound conclusions and impacts from your research.

 - Your submission should be 700 to 800 words, submitted as a Word document with no special formatting.

 - Visual aids are required.
 Visual aids must be original.
 Visual aids may be your own photography, artwork, or graphs/ charts, or you may use a photo of yourself with the permission of the photographer.
 Do not submit stock photos or clip art.
 If you create non-digital art, you may include a digital print or a high-quality photo of your work in your online submission.

 - Visual aid submissions must be at least 4.0 MB, but 5.0 MB or larger image files are strongly encouraged.
 The ideal size is 8 x 10 inches at 300 dpi or larger.
 Digital files are acceptable in JPG and TIFF formats.
 Original artwork should be 12 x 18 inches in size or smaller.

 - Currently enrolled graduate students in all disciplines at Purdue University will be eligible to participate.